andreaa1512/sep11-freedom-project/README.md

 ## Implications
 ##### PROS
 * Easy once you get a hold of the controls
+* Can be a way to make a fun game
+*
 ##### CONS
 * Controls were hard to grasp at first
+* A long process of code

 ## Blog